loelkes/calcardbackup/README.md

 3. run *calcardbackup* and give as first argument the path to dummy Nextcloud directory created in step 1:
 `./calcardbackup /usr/local/bin/nextcloud_dummy`

-## Upgrading from *calcardbackup* <= 0.7.2

-Starting with version 0.8.0, there is no need anymore for a file with user credentials because all data is fetched directly from the database.
-If only calendars/addressbooks of certain users shall be backed up, list them in a file `FILE` without any passwords and use option `-u FILE` when running the script.
-:warning: All users upgrading *calcardbackup* from a version <= 0.7.2 are strongly advised to delete the file with users credentials - or at least to remove the cleartext passwords from this file!

 ## Links